 Overview

 Middesk’s GraphQL API provides programmatic access to business verification and identity data.
 It enables you to query the business identity, associated people, addresses, and other related compliance and risk insights through a flexible GraphQL interface.
+Unlike traditional REST APIs, which often use multiple endpoints for different resources and operations, GraphQL centralizes all interactions through a single endpoint.
+Interaction with the API is via GraphQL queries and mutations.
+The queries provide an interface to return only the fields requested.

 Authentication